guardian/editions/projects/Mallard/README.md

 `editions-release.keystore`
 `gradle.properties`

-You can download them from S3 (frontend)
+You can download them from S3 (mobile) in config folder

 First run: